Can Sleep Apnea Cause Heart Issues

 03. Atrial Fibrillation (AFib): Sleep apnea is strongly linked to AFib, which is a common arrhythmia.
 AFib increases the risk of blood clots forming in the heart, leading to stroke.

-04. Heart Failure: Both systolic and diastolic heart failure are more likely in individuals with untreated sleep apnea.
+04. Heart Failure: Both systolic and diastolic heart failure are more likely in individuals with untreated conditions.

 Treating Sleep Apnea to Prevent Heart Issues